 It’s never too late to get your finances, and life, in order.
 What’s important is you commit yourself to your financial goal and keep on learning.
 Explore recommended investment tools for millennials.

-Mutual funds for beginners
+Mutual funds in the Philippines for beginners

 These recommendations are extended on the premise that you’re debt-free or at least keeping your obligations up-to-date.
 Remember that investing must only be done when your bills, loans, mortgages, and other obligations are taken care of.
-It’s also rule of thumb in personal finance that sufficient health and life insurance coverage go before an investment portfolio.
+It’s also a rule of thumb in personal finance that sufficient health and life insurance coverage go before an investment portfolio.

 Start your journey in stock investing with mutual funds.
 If you haven’t heard about these vehicles, think of it as baskets of stocks, bonds, and other investments managed by professionals.
 Your money, which buys you shares of the basket of your choice, is pooled together with other investors’ to purchase the “component” investments.
 A mutual fund allows you to participate in capital markets such as the stock market, for an affordable amount.